knot.conf(5) Knot DNS knot.conf(5)

 reverse-generate

-based on A/AAAA records in the specified zone.
-The entire generated
+records based on A/AAAA records is enabled.
+The entire generated zone

 Current limitations: